Evacuations Ordered In Winters Fire Burning Near Lake Berryessa

 ALSO READ: Vegetation Fire Burns Structures, Threatens Livestock In Suisun City

-There were mandatory evacuations ordered for Positas and Pleasant View Road near Highway 21, as well as advisory evacuations for Golden Bear Estates.
+There were mandatory evacuations ordered for Los Positos Estates and Golden Bear Estates.

 Highway 128 was closed in the area of Pleasants Valley Road and was expected to reopen Friday morning, according to the Napa County Sheriff’s Office.

-No damage from the fire has been reported in Napa County, sheriff’s officials said.
+No structure damage from the fire has been reported in Napa County, sheriff’s officials said.

+One injury was reported by CalFire, but no details were immediately released.

 One Comment